Jamie Salé: Personal life

-Salé and Pelletier became engaged on Christmas Day 2004 at their Edmonton, Alberta home, and married on December 30, 2005 at the Fairmont Banff Springs hotel in Banff, Alberta.
+Salé and Pelletier became engaged on Christmas Day 2004 at their Edmonton, Alberta home, and married on December 30, 2005, at the Fairmont Banff Springs hotel in Banff, Alberta.
 Their son was born on September 30, 2007.

 On June 4, 2010, it was reported that Salé and Pelletier had decided to divorce, but planned to remain skating partners; they skated together until they retired in 2012.
 In later interviews, Salé stated that they had separated in March 2009, but chose to keep the news private for over a year.

-On June 21, 2012 in California, Salé married her season 1 Battle of the Blades partner Craig Simpson, who split from his first wife in March 2010.
+On June 21, 2012, in California, Salé married her season 1 Battle of the Blades partner Craig Simpson, who split from his first wife in March 2010.
 Salé and Simpson have one daughter, born on July 7, 2013.
 Through this marriage, Salé is also a stepmother to Simpson's three children from his first marriage.

 In a November 2019 guest column in the Toronto Star, Salé wrote that the end of her marriage with Pelletier and her professional skating career had left her with "feelings of emptiness and discontentment" and she "fell into deep despair."
 She said that support from friends and family helped her get through her feelings of despair, and an encounter with a life coach inspired her to become a motivational speaker and life coach.

 By July 2021, Salé and Simpson were no longer living together, and Salé filed for divorce in 2022.
-She said that they separated due to her belief in conspiracy theories.
+She said that they separated due to Simpson's disagreement with her political views.